Blue box: Technology

 It was technically possible to generate the tones with the technology available at the time the system was first deployed.
 A piano or electronic organ had keys that were close enough in frequency to work.
-With tuning, they could even be made dead on frequency.
-For dialing the phone number, the user would press two keys at a time.
+With tuning, they could even be made to hit the frequency exactly.
+To dial a phone number, the user would press two keys at a time.
 An experienced pianist might have found the key combinations awkward to play.
 But a blank player piano roll could have been punched to operate the required keys and dial a phone number.
 Another strategy would have been to purchase doorbells, remove the plungers, and mount them on a frame that could be set over the piano keyboard.
-Twelve DPDT pushbuttons, labelled KP, ST and the 10 digits, would operate pairs of plungers to play the phone company tones, after the E7 piano key had been pressed and released.
+Twelve DPDT pushbuttons, labelled KP, ST and the 10 digits, would play the phone company tones, after the E7 piano key (Note: The E7 piano key has a frequency value of 2637Hz, only a little above the required 2600Hz signaling tone.) had been pressed and released.

 At the time, there were consumer devices for recording on wire or blank phonograph records, so the piano did not have to be near the phone.
 Consumer tape recorders came later and made the recording process easier.
-Small, battery powered, tape recorders allowed the tones to be played back almost anywhere.
+Small battery-powered tape recorders allowed the tones to be played back almost anywhere.

 It was possible to construct an electronic blue box with 1940s vacuum tube technology, but the device would have been relatively large and power-hungry.
-Just as it did for radios, shrinking them from the size of toasters to the size of cigarette packages and allowing them to be powered by small batteries, transistor technology made a small, battery-powered, electronic blue box practical.
+Transistor technology made a small, battery-powered, electronic blue box practical, just as it shrank radios from the size of toasters to the size of cigarette packages and allowed them to be powered by small batteries.

 AT&T security captured its first blue box in about 1962, but it probably was not the first one built.